alifcflores/e-core-manual-assessment/README.md

-# Scenarios Planned For Login Page
+# TEST PLAN

+### Change History
+- **Version 1.0** - [2024-09-08] - Initial creation of the test plan.

+## Introduction
+This test plan aims to validate the functionality of the login page of the Application.
+The goal is to ensure that all fields on the login page accept expected inputs and handle invalid inputs appropriately.
+The plan includes functional tests, as well as additional tests to verify the page's security and responsiveness.

+## Objectives of the Test
+1. Verify that the input fields correctly accept and process valid entries.
+2. Validate that the system handles invalid entries correctly and provides appropriate error messages.
+3. Test the security of the login page to ensure there are no vulnerabilities.
+4. Evaluate the responsiveness of the login page across different devices and screen sizes.

+## Definitions and Terms
+- **Valid**: username or password registered in the system.
+- **Invalid**: username or password does not exist in the system.
+- **Empty**: A field that does not contain any data.

+## Test Scenarios
 Two main software testing techniques were used to create the test scenarios.

-#### Equivalence Partitioning
+### Equivalence Partitioning
 Identifies all the main inputs (usually based on business rules) so that they can be divided into smaller partitions.

-#### Decision Table
+### Decision Table
 In this case, the decision table is used to perform combinations between possible inputs to determine the real number of scenarios.

-# Test Coverage
+## Test Coverage
 [![coverage.png](https://i.postimg.cc/RVPx65ZW/coverage.png)](https://postimg.cc/hf756Yxn)

-I based the coverage calculation solely on functional tests and categorized the login scenarios into 4 categories:
+Coverage calculation was based solely on functional tests and categorized into 4 areas:

-1. Fields Combinations: divided into three partitions: valid, invalid and empty.
+1. **Fields Combinations**: Divided into three partitions: valid, invalid, and empty.
-2. UpperCase
+2. **UpperCase**
-3. Max Length
+3. **Max Length**
-4. Special Characters: divided into allow and not allow special characters
+4. **Special Characters**: Divided into allowed and not allowed special characters

 ### Explaining the Information in the Table Above
-1. UserName: possible entries for username field
+1. **UserName**: Possible entries for the username field.
-2. Password: possible entries for password field
+2. **Password**: Possible entries for the password field.
-3. Total Possible: Multiplied username entries X password entries.
+3. **Total Possible**: Multiplied username entries X password entries.
-4. Total Created: Count of created scenarios.
+4. **Total Created**: Count of created scenarios.

 ### Formula for Coverage %
 ```
 (Total Created Scenarios / Total Possible Combinations) × 100
 ```

-For the planned inputs, all possible combinations resulted in a Test Case.
+For the planned inputs, all possible combinations resulted in a test case.
 Therefore, 100% coverage in these areas.

 ## Possible Input Values
 [![possible-input-values.png](https://i.postimg.cc/XNsPKk3D/possible-input-values.png)](https://postimg.cc/MXjtqRny)